-- Test of English as a Foreign Language (TOEFL) or International English Language Testing System (IELTS): All international applicants from countries in which English is not the primary language must demonstrate proficiency in English language by submitting a minimum TOEFL score of 80 iBT or IELTS score of 6.0.
+- Test of English as a Foreign Language (TOEFL), International English Language Testing System (IELTS) or Duolingo: All international applicants from countries in which English is not the primary language must demonstrate proficiency in English language by submitting a minimum TOEFL score of 80 iBT, IELTS score of 6.0 or Duolingo 105.

 MSOT 500.
 English for MSOT Students.
 3 credits.

 The purpose of this course is to prepare students in the MS Occupational Therapy program with the English language strategies and skills as well as the cultural understanding that they will need to be successful in all facets of their MS-OT Program.
 Co: MSOT 503, 603, 613.